How to get a Visa Extension for Burundi – Step by Step Guide

 At the hotel, I conferred.

-A local man with a Belgium national for a son, told me that at the border they are only giving 3 days, despite what official Western websites say.
+A local man with a Belgian national for a son told me that at the border, they are only giving 3 days, despite what official Western websites say.

-He also told me that passport applications and visa extensions are done online, where, you make an appointment.
-Not entirely true.
+He also told me that passport applications and visa extensions are done online, where you make an appointment.
+Not true.

 I couldn’t find the visa extension part on the Burundi Immigration website.